Delivering continuous improvement

 - Social media, live webchat and WhatsApp channels are being trialled for residents to get in touch with the Council

 - Over 800 thin client devices have been installed to give staff access to secure, personalised ‘virtual desktops’ from any device, enabling flexible working and improved productivity

 - Online self-serve functions introduced to promote channel shift have collected more than £1.37 million through 11,300 transactions since April 2015

 - The roll-out of tablet computers to more than 40 Councillors has saved the Council £25,000 in annual printing and paper costs

 Putting people at the heart of the transformation

 Investment in people and training has been a key strategy from the outset, to ensure the partnership has the talented people needed to drive transformation and deliver excellent services to residents.

-At the beginning of the partnership, all transferred employees completed an introductory training in Lean Six Sigma, a management technique designed to identify improvements and further efficiencies.
+At the beginning of the partnership, all transferred employees completed an introductory Lean Six Sigma training, a management technique designed to identify improvements and further efficiencies.
 Staff were then given the opportunity to review services, focusing specifically on their individual work area.
 An employee survey showed that people felt more empowered to make changes to reduce costs and improve services to customers.

 As part of Arvato’s commitment to provide 117 apprenticeships, a joint programme was created to offer local people aged between 16 and 18-years-old roles across a range of services from customer services to ICT, leading to an NVQ Level 2 in Business Administration.
 More than 30 apprentices have been hired since 2012 - 63% have subsequently secured full-time roles, compared to the 23% national average – with a further 40 brought on in June 2016.